 Luckily many suppliers realise that these are big decisions for homeowners, and more and more businesses are providing services to help, including site visits, sample provision or large galleries of their work.

-Whilst we as the main contractor provide assistance to our clients – in terms of providing information on materials, share our experience and provide practical advice, we are not interior designers or colour consultants.
+Whilst we as the main contractor help our clients in terms of providing information on materials, provide practical advice and share our experiences, we are not interior designers or colour consultants.

 In other words, regarding material or colour choices, we will always bring to our clients attention our experience, or advice, in terms of practical or building related issues, but as far as aesthetics goes this area is a minefield of personal taste and preferences.